Keri-Lynn Wilson: Career

 To commence her 2022/23 season, Wilson made her Metropolitan Opera debut, conducting Shostakovich's Lady MacBeth of Mtsensk.
 Following on from this, she conducted concerts with the Orchestre national de Bordeaux Aquitaine and the Lithuanian National Symphony Orchestra.
 In November, she made her debut at Teatro Colon, conducting Tosca.
 In 2023 Wilson returned to Wiesbaden to conduct the Hessisches Staatstheater Orchester.
 She then conducted the Filarmonia Arturo Toscanini in Parma, Italy.
 In February 2023, on the eve of the first anniversary of the full-scale Russian invasion of Ukraine, Wilson led a special concert in Lviv, Ukraine commemorating the victims of the invasion.
 Entitled "The Concert of the Invincibles", Wilson led the orchestra and chorus of the Lviv Opera house in a performance of Verdi's Requiem and Ukrainian composer Victoria Poleva's "Bucha Lacrimosa".
 The concert was broadcast throughout Ukraine on the radio and streamed live.
+In April 2023, she made her debut with Houston Grand Opera, conducting Salome.
+Ms. Wilson returned to the Royal Opera House in the summer to conduct Verdi's La traviata.
+In the summer of 2023, Wilson embarked on a second Ukrainian Freedom Orchestra tour throughout Europe and the UK.

+Wilson began the 2023/24 season conducting a concert with the Sinfonieorchester St. Gallen, She then conducted at the Opéra national de Paris conducting Cendrillon, followed by La bohème at the Royal Opera House.
+In February 2024, a recording of her conducting the Ukrainian Freedom Orchestra playing Beethoven's 9th Symphony was released by Deutsche Grammophon.
+She returned to the English National Opera to conduct Jenufa in March.
+In April, she conducted two fundraising galas in support of Ukraine; one in Berlin with the DSO, and one with the Kyiv Camerata and Joyce DiDonato at Cargengie Hall.